 - Meeting regularly with mentors both inside and outside the host institution.

-- Attending monthly professional development webinars, trainings, and other opportunities to build knowledge and skills.
+- Attending monthly professional development webinars, trainings, and other opportunities to build knowledge and skills as scheduled.

-- Developing a Personal Leadership Plan (PLP) with the support of supervisor(s), mentors, RAY program staff, and their RAY Fellow cohort.
+- Developing a Personal Leadership Plan (PLP) in their 2nd year with the support of supervisor(s), mentors, RAY program staff, and their RAY Fellow cohort.
 The PLP will serve as a tool for self-reflection, planning, and assessing progress towards professional, personal, and leadership goals.